Overview

 Other things to do in the area

 In the area of Seebensee and Drachensee, you will find many other beautiful lakes, like Plansee and Eibsee.
-Besides lakes, there are plenty other fun things to do and visit on both the Austrian and German sides.
+Besides lakes, there are plenty of other fun things to do and visit on both the Austrian and German sides.
 You will find the famous Neuschwanstein Castle, the thrilling Highline 179 Suspension Bridge in Reutte, the impressive Zugspitze glacier, and the mysterious Partnachklamm.

 Win-Win for everyone